ToysToTinkerWith/DarkCoin/README.md

 Duration: About a week (183,000 blockchain rounds).
 During this phase, users can suggest modifications to enhance the original proposal.
-If no amendments are proposed, the process moves directly to the voting stage.
+If no amendments are proposed, the process moves directly to the proposal voting stage.

 #### Voting on Amendments